EGI-Federation/documentation/content/en/users/htc/_index.md

 ## What is High Throughput Compute?

-High Throughput Compute (HTC) can be described as a use case for an infrastructure that includes a big number of tasks (that could be data analysis tasks, also computing jobs for analysing data or other similar tasks) that are submitted in big numbers and loosely coupled.
-They can be executed individually and don’t need to interact with each other (too much).
-Users usually submit these tasks to the infrastructure in a big number of them and once the jobs have been scheduled and executed in the distributed resources of the infrastructure, the user can collect the output from the services that have executed their jobs.
+High Throughput Compute (HTC) can be described as computing paradigm that focuses on the efficient execution of a large number of loosely-coupled tasks (that could be data analysis tasks, also computing jobs for analysing data or other similar tasks).
+HTC systems are independent jobs that can be individually scheduled  on many different computing resources across multiple administrative boundaries.
+Users usually submit these tasks to the infrastructure as jobs and once the jobs have been scheduled and executed in the distributed resources of theinfrastructure, the user can collect the output from the services that have executed their jobs.

-EGI High Throughput Compute service is provided by a distributed network of computing centres, accessible via a standard interface and membership of a Virtual Organisation.
+The EGI High Throughput Compute service is provided by a distributed network of computing centres, accessible via a standard interface and membership of a Virtual Organisation.

 ## The EGI HTC Infrastructure

-EGI HTC infrastructure is the federation of GRID resources provided by EGI providers, that aims to share and federate in a secure way distributed IT resources as part of the EGI infrastructure.
+The EGI HTC infrastructure is the federation of GRID resources provided by EGI providers, that aims to share and federate in a secure way distributed IT resources as part of the EGI infrastructure.
 It comprises:
 * Computer resources -- execution environment of computing tasks in clusters distributed in many different resource centers over Europe and outside Europe ;
-* Data infrastructure -- storage servers where users can upload and downloado their data/files in a distributed manner in the different resource centers
+* Data infrastructure -- storage servers where users can upload and download their data/files in a distributed manner in the different resource centers
 * Federated operations -- a set of federated operations that are constituted of global tasks (central activities/ services, e.g., AAI, accounting, helpdesk)